-- 7a.10 Under this policy there is a general presumption against new development in the countryside except in limited circumstances.
+- 7a.12 Under this policy there is a general presumption against new development in the Countryside except in limited circumstances.
 In this instance it is considered that the proposed development does not satisfy any of these circumstances.
-In particular, the proposed housing is not essential for the pursuance of economic activity requiring a rural location (circumstance 1) and the proposal, by virtue of its scale and its contribution to ribbon development, would not represent appropriate infill development (circumstance 4).
-The proposed development is therefore contrary to this policy. - 7a.11 Accordingly, the proposal does not accord with the Development Plan.
+In particular, the proposed housing is not essential for the pursuance of economic activity requiring a rural location (circumstance 1) and the proposal, by virtue of its scale and its contribution to ribbon development, would not represent appropriate infill development (circumstance 4) within the context of this policy.
+The proposed development is therefore contrary to this policy. - 7a.13 Accordingly, the proposal does not accord with the Development Plan.